 The challenge for WSD is in finding the right suite of methods for a specific context taking into account social, economic and financial risks while safeguarding public health and enhancing a full range of ecosystem services.
 Our intention in this research is to explore pathways for the regeneration of a 1 km2 precinct using WSD principles at various scales.
 We aim to uncover measurable benefits, insights and lessons for applying WSD in the city.

-This research will explore options for sustainable water and sanitation in the city by focusing on the following 5 dimensions:
+This research explores options for sustainable water and sanitation in the city by focusing on the following 5 dimensions:

 What is an appropriate balance between heavy engineering and ecological engineering?
 The idea that we can successfully maintain the currently overstrained infrastructure while doubling our infrastructure in 30 years to keep up with rapidly growing infrastructure using business as usual central infrastructure is not feasible.
 This aspect considers appropriate scale, interdependence and more closed-loop systems.